Kefir: Alcohol content

-Kefir contains ethanol, which is detectable in the blood of human consumers.
+Kefir contains a small amount of ethanol.
 The level of ethanol in kefir can vary by production method.
-A 2016 study of kefir sold in Germany showed an ethanol level of only 0.02 g per litre, which was attributed to fermentation under controlled conditions allowing the growth of Lactobacteria only, but excluding the growth of other microorganisms that form much higher amounts of ethanol.
-A 2008 study of German commercial kefir found levels of 0.002-0.005% of ethanol.
-Kefir produced by small-scale dairies in Russia early in the 20th century had 1-2% ethanol.
-Modern processes, which use shorter fermentation times, result in much lower ethanol concentrations of 0.2–0.3%.
+A 2016 study of kefir sold in Germany showed an ethanol level of only 0.02 g per litre, which was attributed to fermentation under controlled conditions allowing the growth of Lactobacteria only, but excluding the growth of other microorganisms that generate much higher amounts of ethanol.
+A 2008 study of German commercial kefir found levels of 0.002–0.005% of ethanol.
+Kefir produced by small-scale dairies in Russia in the early 20th century had 1–2% ethanol.

 Nutrition

-Composition

-Kefir products contain nutrients in varying amounts from negligible to significant, including dietary minerals, vitamins, essential amino acids, and conjugated linoleic acid, in amounts similar to unfermented cow, goat, or sheep milk.
-At a pH of 4.2 – 4.6, kefir is composed mainly of water and by-products of the fermentation process, including carbon dioxide and ethanol.

-Typical of milk, several dietary minerals are found in kefir, such as calcium, iron, phosphorus, magnesium, potassium, sodium, copper, molybdenum, manganese, and zinc in amounts that have not been standardized to a reputable nutrient database.
-Also similar to milk, kefir contains vitamins in variable amounts, including vitamin A, vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B6 (pyridoxine), vitamin B9 (folic acid), vitamin B12 (cyanocobalamin), vitamin C, vitamin D, and vitamin E. Essential amino acids found in kefir include methionine, cysteine, tryptophan, phenylalanine, tyrosine, leucine, isoleucine, threonine, lysine, and valine, as for any milk product.
+Plain kefir is 87% water, 7% carbohydrates, 4% protein, and 1% fat (table).
+In a reference amount of 100 g, kefir provides 52 calories of food energy, and contains moderate amounts (10-19% of the Daily Value, DV) of vitamin A, vitamin B12, riboflavin, and calcium (table).

+Kefir contains byproducts of the fermentation process, including carbon dioxide and ethanol.

 Microbiota

-Probiotic bacteria found in kefir products include: Lactobacillus acidophilus, Bifidobacterium bifidum, Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus helveticus, Lactobacillus kefiranofaciens, Lactococcus lactis, and Leuconostoc species.
+Probiotic bacteria found in kefir products include Lactobacillus acidophilus, Bifidobacterium bifidum, Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus helveticus, Lactobacillus kefiranofaciens, Lactococcus lactis, and Leuconostoc species.
 Lactobacilli in kefir may exist in concentrations varying from approximately 1 million to 1 billion colony-forming units per milliliter, and are the bacteria responsible for the synthesis of the polysaccharide kefiran.

 In addition to bacteria, kefir often contains strains of yeast that can metabolize lactose, such as Kluyveromyces marxianus, Kluyveromyces lactis, and Saccharomyces fragilis, as well as strains of yeast that do not metabolize lactose, including Saccharomyces cerevisiae, Torulaspora delbrueckii, and Kazachstania unispora.
-The nutritional significance of these strains is unknown.
+The nutritional significance of these strains is not currently known with certainty.